 A Church is Born

 Six months after being sent to Boca Grande, on July 10, 1910, Boca Grande Methodist Episcopal Church, South, was chartered by The Rev. D.B.
 Sweat.
 Seventeen members made up the original charter as recorded in the Church Register with the official joining on the 20th of July, 1910.

 Conference records show that Rev. Sweat was appointed to Arcadia in December 1909 and again in December 1910.
 Archivist Nell Thrift states, "it is probable that Rev. Sweat began the church and served it as part of his circuit.

 The church entered the Bartow District with the Rev. S.W.
 Lawler as Presiding Elder.
 For the first ten years of its life the church would be a "station charge."

-As the Gasparilla Island and the town of Boca Grande has grown, changed, and prospered, so has Boca Grande Lighthouse United Methodist Church.
+As the Gasparilla Island and the town of Boca Grande has grown, changed, and prospered, so has Lighthouse United Methodist Church of Boca Grande.
 To accommodate the growth and missional endeavors of the congregation a new Sanctuary was consecrated in 2006.
 The congregation currently serves over 26 missional endeavors locally, nationally, and around the world.